 Sell through rate measures your targets and enhances sales via suppliers, product lines, store locations, sales channels and other factors.
 STR can be used to analyze sales from any angle and gain a better understanding of how various aspects of your retail operation are doing so that you can accurately frame your targets and meet your objectives.

 An important tool for comparing your revenue to the cost of goods is your sell through rate.
 A decreasing STR over time indicates that you are spending more money than you are bringing in.
 On the other hand, as you alter your inventory orders and storage expenses, a growing STR indicates that your profit margin is increasing and will keep doing so for the foreseeable future.

-5 Ways to Improve Your Sell Through Rate
+5 Ways to Improve Your Sell Through Rate in 2023